-Dr. Emmanuel Navon is an International Relations expert who teaches at Tel-Aviv University and at the Herzliya Interdisciplinary Center.
-He is a Senior Fellow at the Jerusalem Institute for Security Studies and at the Kohelet Policy Forum (two Jerusalem-based conservative think tanks), and a Senior Analyst for I24News (an Israel-based international TV channel).
+Dr. Emmanuel Navon is an International Relations expert who teaches at Tel-Aviv University and at the Herzliya Interdisciplinary Center (IDC).
+He is a Senior Fellow at the Jerusalem Institute for Strategic Studies (a foreign policy think tank) and at the Kohelet Policy Forum (a public policy think tank), and a Senior Analyst for I24News (an Israel-based international TV channel).

 Navon has been described as “a new voice from Israel” for his sharp writing, public speaking, and TV interviews.
 He has authored three books and dozens of articles that have appeared in prestigious journals such as the Review of International Studies and the Israel Journal of Foreign Affairs, and in world-class newspapers such as Le Monde and Newsweek.
 A sought-after public speaker, he has addressed the American Enterprise Institute, AIPAC, the Jewish Federations of North America, as well as leading universities such as Georgetown, Columbia, and Rice.
 Navon is a frequent guest for American, French, and Israeli media, and he has appeared on Voice of America, on France 24, and on the Knesset Channel.